frothkoetter/cdw/README.md

     UNION ALL

-    -- PART C: Records that changed (This row will be the NEW active version) -- We set merge_key to NULL so it fails the 'MATCHED' clause and triggers 'INSERT' SELECT
+    -- PART C: Records that changed (This branch INSERTS the new active version) SELECT
         CAST(NULL AS VARCHAR) AS merge_key,
         src.code,
         src.description,
         'UPDATE_INSERT' as action
-    FROM iceberg.${your_dbname}.airlines_stage src
+    FROM iceberg.${your_dbname}.stg_airlines src
     JOIN iceberg.${your_dbname}.scd_airlines tgt
         ON src.code = tgt.code
     WHERE src.description <> tgt.description